AmitS1009/Test-Impact-Analyzer/README.md

 - Refining regex logic
 - Improving documentation clarity

 However, the overall approach, architecture, tradeoffs, and implementation decisions were driven by me.
-I treated AI like a pair-programming partner - validating outputs, adapting logic, and iterating manually based on observed behavior of the repo.
+I treated AI like a pair-programming partner, validating outputs, adapting logic, and iterating manually based on observed behavior of the repo.

 In particular, I personally handled: